Requiem for a Dream: Plot

 Sara's increased dosage of amphetamines distorts her sense of reality, and she begins to hallucinate that she is mocked by the host and crowd from the television show, and attacked by her refrigerator.
 Sara flees her apartment and goes to the casting agency office in Manhattan to confirm when she will be on television.
 Sara's disturbed state causes her to be admitted to a psychiatric ward, where she undergoes electroconvulsive therapy after failing to respond to various medications.
 After the heroin shipment descends into a melee, Harry and Tyrone travel to Miami to buy heroin directly from the wholesaler.
 However, Harry's arm has become gangrenous from heroin use, so the two stop at a hospital.
 The doctor realizes that Harry is a drug addict and calls the police, resulting in Harry and Tyrone being arrested.

 Back in New York City, a desperate Marion begins to work for a pimp, Big Tim, and participates in group sex for drugs.
 Sara's treatment leaves her in a catatonic state of dissociation, to the horror of Ada and Rae, who weep and try to comfort each other on a bench outside the hospital.
 Harry's arm is amputated above the elbow, and he breaks down in tears as he realizes Marion will not visit him (despite a gentle nurse trying to reassure him that she will come).
 Tyrone is subjected to grueling labor and psychological abuse from the racist prison guards, all while experiencing a painful heroin withdrawal.
 Marion returns home and lies on her sofa, clutching her score, and is surrounded by her crumpled and discarded clothing designs.
-Each of the four characters curls into a fetal position.
-Sara imagines herself as the game show winner, with Harry, engaged and successful, arriving as a guest.
-Sara and Harry lovingly embrace.
+Each of the four curls into a fetal position, ending with Sara, who imagines herself as the game show winner, with an engaged and successful Harry arriving as a guest and embracing her.